belyalov/tinyweb/README.md

 ```
 Simple?
 Let's try it!
-Flash your desired ESP module with firmware, open REPL and type:
+Flash your device with firmware, open REPL and type:
 ```python
 >>> import network